scuzzydude/asimov/asimov.md

 We face the same problem.
 It's not that we've forgotten history, but it's been rewritten so many times, it's continually changing.
 That is a problem we can't fix -- we my chance upon records that correct a "correction," but we may have lost more than we can ever recover.
 Blockchain technology has one aspect that can help with this.
 Blockchains are immutable -- you can't make a change in the past without invalidating every other entry on the blockchain since.
 Essentially, a blockchain is history written in digital stone.

 There is a bigger problem to solve.
 They had academics and huge libraries in the Galactic Empire, but the real problem was that no one was responsible for the preservation of that knowledge.
 Academics only studied what was fashionable or interesting to them, and since technology and science were already so far advanced, they had little interest in exploring the past to understand the fundamentals.
 The Foundation was exiled to Terminus, a world that had almost no natural resources.
-Despite this, armed with knowledge gathered for the Encyclopedia Galactica, with a few centuries the First Foundation rivaled and exceeded the power of the Empire.
+Despite this, armed with knowledge gathered for the Encyclopedia Galactica, within a few centuries the First Foundation rivaled and exceeded the power of the Empire.

 We have the same problem today.
-The amount of knowledge we have accumulated as a species is huge yet is just an eyedropper full of liquid in the vast ocean of raw digital data that exists in computer systems.
+The amount of knowledge we have accumulated as a species is huge yet is just an eyedropper of liquid in the vast ocean of raw digital data that exists in computer systems.
 Who is responsible for the preservation of this valuable knowledge?
 The public domain is not property, so there is very little motivation to preserve it, as it cannot be sold.
 Sure, publishers and artists can profit from public domain work, such as Shakespeare, yet for every Shakespeare there are thousands of writers from the same time period forever lost to history.

 If we don't take responsibility, we will continue to lose important pieces of our legacy as a species.
 Will this lead to stagnation and the decline of civilization?
 I don't know.

 I do know that a civilization whose value system is based on property will always have conflict if there is scarcity.

-A value system built on something that is rare yet potentially unlimited and evenly distributed throughout humanity should cause less conflict, and secure a sustainable economy not dependent on property.
+A value system built on something that is rare yet potentially unlimited and evenly distributed throughout humanity should cause result in less conflict and a more secure and sustainable economy.

 Let's look at two geniuses from last century who also happened to be close friends: Mark Twain and Nikola Tesla.
 Mark Twain was the father of American literature, a social satirist and humorist, and for his day, a social media influencer.
 Nikola Tesla was an engineer, scientist and inventor who pioneered early electrical systems as well as made fundamental contributions to many other fields, and was in his own way, a celebrity.
 Mark Twain died in 1910, meaning under U.S. Law, his writings would have entered the public domain in 1980, 70 years after his death.[^5] Nikola Tesla died in 1943, so his written work would have entered the public domain in 2013.
 Tesla was primarily an inventor, and U.S. patents expire twenty years after issuance.
 Most of Tesla's patents expired while he was still alive.
-All work by both men are in the public domain.
+All work by both men is in the public domain.
 Their work material -- manuscripts, notebooks, drawings and prototypes, are property -- and belong to whomever legally possess them.
 In general, for writers and inventors, we place little importance on the physical work product.

 This new value system is built on a fundamental question: Who is the greater genius?
 Mark Twain or Nikola Tesla?

 Twain was a social commentator and humorist, his wit unmatched and voice uniquely and quintessentially American. *The Adventures of Huckleberry Finn* might be the most important novel ever written.
-A yet, despite Twain's wit and social critique a hundred years later we still have racism and rich idiots, even in his own America.
+A yet, despite Twain's wit and social critique, over a hundred years later we still have racism and rich idiots, even in his own America.

 Tesla invented machines that transformed the world, allowing every home to have a reliable and efficient source of electricity.

 Why should we ponder who was greater?
 Aren't they both geniuses?

-If we can place a value on their contributions to humanity, than we can use this form the basis of a value system based on mankind's creativity, which is limitless and yet scarce.
+If we can place a value on their contributions to humanity, then we can use this form the basis of a value system based on mankind's creativity, which is limitless and renewable with every birth.

-.....finish making the argument... value of the public domain (man's genius).
+This should be the first interview question for future Foundation employees.
+Who is the greater genius, Twain or Tesla?

+I'd like to think if Nikola Tesla would be deferential to his friend and point out the first step of any innovation is a clear characterization of the problem.
+If he'd had his friend's gift of rhetorical gab, he'd might have a better salesman for his ideas and become wealthy enough to finish more of his research.

+I doubt Mark Twain would be deferential, having seen his friend burn down multiple labs as well as constanst self-inflicted shocks of millions of volts.
+If Mark Twain had lived a few more years, he could use Einstein as an example, a scientist who changed the world with only pen and ink and his imagination, no high-voltage lab work at all.

+You can make arguments either way, but the truth is that we don't know.
+In future centuries, racism and a class stratified society may seem quaint, Twain's tales will be hard to take seriously.
+Future children may look upon photographs of the 21^st^ century and wonder why the hell we strung up high-voltage wires everywhere.

+We don't know the value of any particular genius -- we can't know.
+One man's genius is another's vanity.

+We can determine the value of all the geniuses that came before us.
+It's quite simple.
+The value of man's genius is approximately equivalent to the cumulative value of all human commerce.

+Property doesn't not provide value without man's innovation.
+Raw ore dug from the earth does not transform itself into metal -- man's genius allows it to be smelt.
+Raw land does not provide food naturally, but through agriculture we feed seven billion souls.
+Nature's bounty does provide the raw material, but the value comes from man's innovation.

+Man's genius can be summed up by the public domain and the current value of the private domain of Intelectual Property, and this value is equivalent to the the cumulative value of all human commerce.
+Unlike natural resources, genius is naturally renewable.
+When an Electrical Engineer uses Ohm's law to calcutate the resistance of a circuit, it does not "use up" some of Ohm's Law.
+Ohm's Law retains it's value, no matter how many use it or what it used for.

 This equivalence argument is like the ultimate Catch-22.
 Economist may wish to argue that property and resources -- the king's gold - are what really create value in our world economy, and may even attempt to prove it using economic theory and mathematics.
 Yet economics and mathematics are products of mankind's genius.

+So even though the public domain is free and open to everyone, it is very valuable.
+It is the most valuable treasure we have as a species.
+And treasure can be the foundation of a currency.

+How valuable can something be if no one is responsible for it?

+There in lies the key to this system.
+Rather than value genius directly, we will value responsibility.
+Responsibility is what is valuable.

 ## The Foundation for the Appreciation of Human Genius

 **The Foundation** is a Non-Governmental Organization (NGO).
 It may be decentralized, but it's not autonomous.
 It's an ideal, not an algorithm.